 - Jennifer's Body: Jennifer and Needy have always had an intense Pseudo-Romantic Friendship, which included bed sharing (and they make out at one point).
 Needy is also in a relationship with Chip and only shows attraction to other guys, such as Colin.
-While all the boys want Jennifer, her only really sincere romantic relationship is with Needy but the arc of the movie is ultimately about Needy realizing what a Poisonous Friend Jennifer is.
+While all the boys want Jennifer, her only really sincere romantic relationship is with Needy but the arc of the movie is ultimately about Needy realizing what a False Friend Jennifer is.
 Jennifer kills Chip (and Colin) because she wanted to take what Needy had, so ultimately, Needy killed Jennifer in revenge and to stop her from hurting anyone else.
 Nevertheless, she inherited some of Jennifer's powers and used them to avenge her at the end.

 Needy: I thought you only killed boys!

 - Kiss Me (2011): Mia is happily engaged to Tim at the beginning, then finds herself suddenly attracted to Frida, her soon to be sister-in-law.
 They kiss and then have sex, which makes her feel quite guilty.
 Mia agonizes about what to do.
 She eventually chooses Frida.